0x00BlackCat/dev-setup/README.md

 Make a installation script for installing dependencies and the dotfiles itself.

+## Usage

+For now you can install gnu-stow and install the dependencies manually, to use stow just go to the main folder and type `stow .` this is going to symlink the dotfiles.

 ## License

 This project is licensed under the MIT License.